 - Hasten the learning process by teaching through game mechanics.

 - Add an element of fun to the process.

 - Show clear and actionable benefits through the game.

 Plus, if you’re creating a community with your online courses, your customers can communicate with one another and with you.
-This adds another level of connection and adventure to the online learning experience.
+This adds a level of human connection and exclusivity to the online learning experience.